mikarinneoracle/app1/README.md

 ## Test via browser http(s)://[App1 url]/connect

-Should return the connection string when succesfull, otherwise shows the ORA error.
+Should return the connection string when successful, otherwise shows the ORA error.